fthaler/rawhdr/docs/index.rst

 Welcome to rawhdr's Documentation!
 ==================================

-Rawhdr is a simple HDR image merger that converts multiple RAW files into a single HDR image.
+Rawhdr is a simple HDR image fuser that converts multiple RAW files into a single HDR image.

 .. toctree::